bcicvaric/computerVisionModelTuning/README.md

 ## Output
 Output are the weights for the new model in runs/detect/train32/weights/best.pt.
-If you rerun the code, nnew weights will be created, folder will be part pf the output of the training cell.
+If you rerun the code, new weights will be created, folder will be part pf the output of the training cell.